 About the Equity Network

 The Equity Network is a community foundation issue network managed by CFLeads, with PolicyLink as a content partner.
-Using a proven model of peer learning and community leadership that we have been refining over the past decade, we responded to community and national foundation interest in advancing equity by creating the Community Foundation Equity Network.
+Using a proven model of peer learning and community leadership that we have been refining over the past decade, we responded to community and national foundation interest in advancing equity by creating the Community Foundation Equity Network in 2017.
 This peer network allows for community foundations interested in equity to come together to better understand and make progress on the issue.

 Each Network team takes an iterative, problem-solving approach to a self-identified challenge related to equity.
 The teams meet in person three times over a year.